 Peace in Your World? © 2023 Susan Kramer

 Photo by S. Kramer of Mother Mary statue in garden.

-“Hail Mary, Full of Grace”
+“Hail Mary, Full of Grace” are

-return me to my spiritual center, where I can make reasonable choices.
+me to my spiritual center, where I can make reasonable choices.

 Mother Mary of the Hail Mary Prayer lives in my heart, safely nestled where all that is dear to me resides.